mpdf/mpdf.github.io/reference/mpdf-variables/pagenumsuffix.md

 string **pagenumSuffix**

-Specify text to follow the page number when using {PAGENO} to insert page numbers in headers or footers.
+Specify text to follow the page number when using `{PAGENO}` to insert page numbers in headers or footers.

 <div class="alert alert-info" role="alert" markdown="1">
   **Note:** This is only recommended in non-HTML headers and footers.
-Although the text is added correctly in HTML headers &amp; footers, the text alignment is not readjusted after substitution e.g. if it used in the right margin.
+Although the text is added correctly in HTML headers & footers, the text alignment is not readjusted after substitution e.g. if it used in the right margin.
 </div>

 # Examples

 ```php
 <?php
 $mpdf = new \Mpdf\Mpdf();

 $mpdf->pagenumPrefix = 'Page number ';